 High impact successes include:

-- Significantly improved relationships between the legal aid providers and law enforcement officials through the signing of 4 MoU’s with regional detention facilities to facilitate lawyer’s access to detainees.
+- Significantly improved relationships between the legal aid providers and law enforcement officials through the signing of 8 MoU’s with regional offices of the Ministry of Law and Human Rights and detention facilities, to facilitate lawyer’s access to detainees.

 - As a direct result of the National Networking Forum, and IBJ’s non-confrontational approach, lawyers in Jombang have been invited to conduct visits to the Women’s prison to take on cases and give free legal consultations.

 - As a direct result of her JM project, Joan Patricia Riwu has managed to acquire birth registration rights for the children of refugees based in Kupang , giving them the same legal rights as Indonesian citizens– this is something that is currently only done is three provinces in Indonesia (Aceh, Kalimantan, and now Kupang).